BY – LAWS

 Section 4.
 No salary or compensation shall be paid to any Officer, Council Member or committee member.

 Section 5.
 Any action or policy recommendation of the Section shall not be construed to represent the official actions or policy of the State Bar of Texas.
 Such action or policy recommendation of the Section shall reflect State Bar action or policy only if the same is acted on and approved by the Board of Directors, the General Assembly, or by the membership in response to a referendum.
 Otherwise, any action or policy recommendation of the Section is merely informative and represents only the views of the Section or committee submitting them.

-Section 8.
-These Bylaws and any amendments thereto shall become effective when approved by resolution of the Board of Directors of the State Bar of Texas or in accordance with the rules and regulations governing the State Bar of Texas by its members in a duly authorized referendum or in a general assembly at an annual convention.
+Section 6.
+These By-Laws and any amendments thereto shall not become effective until approved by resolution of the Board of Directors of the State Bar of Texas or in accordance with the rules and regulations governing the Sate Bar of Texas by its members in a duly authorized referendum or in a general assembly in annual convention.

-Section 9.
-These Bylaws, as amended, shall be effective as of the meeting at which they are approved by the Section with respect to the election or succession of Officers and Council Members.
+Section 7.
+These By-Laws, as amended, shall be effective as of the annual Meeting at which they are approved by the Section with respect to the election or succession of Officers and Council Members.

-We certify that the foregoing constitutes a true and correct copy of the Bylaws of the Family Law Section of the State Bar of Texas, as amended and approved by the Officers and Council at the meeting in __________________, Texas on ________________, 2015, and adopted by majority vote of the Section members present and voting at the Section meeting in ________________, Texas on _____________,
+We certify that the foregoing constitutes a true and correct copy of the By-Laws of the Family Law Section of the State Bar of Texas, as amended and approved by the Officers and Council at the meeting in New Orleans, La. on December 9, 2006, and adopted by majority vote of the Section members present and voting at the Annual Meeting in El Paso, Texas on May , 2007.

 Brian L. Webb

 By-Laws Committee Chair